 You see them everywhere these days, strapped to boat racks, propped up on beach tarps amid piles of dive gear — cylinders with bright-yellow and green bands signifying enriched air nitrox (EAN).
 The PADI Enriched Air Diver course is PADI’s most popular specialty scuba diving course, and it’s easy to see why.

-The cool thing about diving on nitrox is that, depending on how it’s used, you can either substantially stretch out your time at depth, or you can build a sizable safety cushion into your dive plan.
+The cool thing about nitrox diving is that you can either substantially stretch out your time at depth, or you can build a sizable safety cushion into your dive plan.
 This is because while air is comprised of 21 percent oxygen and close to 79 percent nitrogen, in nitrox the oxygen concentration can be anything above 21 percent.
 That means there’s less nitrogen in the mix, which in scuba diving is always a good thing.
 Divers will usually find two nitrox mixes offered at fill stations, 32 percent and 36 percent, with 32 percent being the most popular because it hits recreational diving’s sweet spot in terms of time and depth.

 It is the higher percentage of oxygen, and the proportionately lower percentage of nitrogen, that allows divers to extend their time at depth.
 For example, using the computations of a typical dive computer (with a rather liberal algorithm), a diver breathing air at a depth of 60 feet will hit his no-decompression limit in 57 minutes; at 100 feet, he hits it in 19 minutes.
 However, if he were making these same dives on 32 percent nitrox, he would be able to increase his bottom time by about 40 percent.
 Now we’re talking 92 minutes at 60 feet, and 30 minutes at 100 feet.
 That’s a whole lot more underwater sightseeing per tank of gas.